pkp/containers/README.md

 If you have questions, improvements or you find any bug, you can report them in this repository's [issue tracker](https://github.com/pkp/containers/issues).

-Please note that this project is developed in the spare time of community members, so we cannot provide the level of support we would like, nor a precise roadmap indicating when each feature will be implemented.
+This project is maintained by community members in their spare time, so support is limited and no detailed roadmap is available.
+Assistance is only provided for problems with the official images, not for general Docker usage or installation-specific issues.

-PRs are very welcome, but we would appreciate it if we can talk about your proposals in the Issue Tracker or in [Discussions](https://github.com/pkp/containers/discussions) first.
+PRs are very welcome, but we would appreciate it if we can first talk about your proposals in the Issue Tracker or in [Discussions](https://github.com/pkp/containers/discussions).